debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 The PC1 score equation resembles this ranking criterion.
 This happens partly for two reasons:

 (i) We've been careful while picking the columns on which we performed the PCA.
-If we decided to use data columns such as mean home stadium attendance or mean grass length on the training pitch, the PCs wouldn't make much sense when it comes to predicting the final standings.
+If we decided to use dataset columns such as mean home stadium attendance or mean grass length on the training pitch, the PCs wouldn't make much sense when it comes to predicting the final standings.
 We also didn't leave out any necessary column.

 (ii) We're lucky that the league uses a linear combination of columns as the ranking criteria.
 If they used a system that's something like the one below, we'd have run into trouble, as PCA can only linearly combine the columns.